qbituniverse/qbitcli/README.md

 ## Uninstall

-Navigate to location where *qbitcli* resources are installed and delete the *qbitcli* folder.
+Navigate to location where *qbitcli* resources are installed and delete the *.qbitcli* folder.

 ## Links